Topic: Ferries

 Written on October 14, 2021 at 2:56 pm, by

 This just in from WSF… Washington State Ferries will temporarily operate reduced sailing schedules on most routes beginning this Saturday, Oct.
 16. The change will help offer more predictable and reliable service systemwide in the face of crewing shortages due to a global shortage mariners that has been worsened by the pandemic.
-Therefore the following changes Continue Reading
+Therefore the following Continue Reading

 Change in Ferry Reservations